Zephkier/CM2020-ASP-Group-Project/README.md

     If you're on Windows, then run: `npm run build-db-win`

-    A file called `database.db` should appear in the directory.
+    A `database.db` file should appear in the directory.

 3.  **Start application**